 - Have achieved an overall average grade of B or higher across most Year 10 Semester 1 subjects.
-An exception applies to Languages where the average expected grade is C or higher. - Have achieved grades of B+ or higher in the majority of assessments in the study (or its close equivalent) that they wish to pursue at a Unit 3 & 4 level in the following year; - Have demonstrated sound organisation skills and excellent approaches to learning and commitment to their studies across all subjects, learning qualities that need to be supported by their Semester 1 teacher, their Tutor and Head of House.
+An exception applies to Languages where the average expected grade is C or higher. - Have demonstrated effort, application, and strong results in Year 10 Religious Education. - Have achieved grades of B+ or higher in the majority of assessments in the study (or its close equivalent) that they wish to pursue at a Unit 3 & 4 level in the following year. - Have demonstrated sound organisation skills and excellent approaches to learning and commitment to their studies across all subjects, learning qualities that need to be supported by their Semester 1 teacher, their Tutor and Head of House.